gramineproject/graphene/Documentation/perf-practices.rst

    never on hot paths.
 Graphene emulates CPUID and SYSCALL similarly to RDTSC, but since this happens very infrequently, it is not a realistic bottleneck.
    However, it is always advisable to verify that the application doesn’t rely on CPUID and SYSCALL too much.
-(This is especially important for statically built applications that may rely on raw SYSCALL instructions instead of calling Glibc!)
+This is especially important for statically built applications that may rely on raw SYSCALL instructions instead of calling Glibc (recall that Graphene replaces native Glibc with our patched version that performs function calls inside Graphene instead of raw SYSCALL instructions and thus avoids this overhead).

 Other considerations
 --------------------